 Author: L.M.
 Montgomery

 Anne is well-known, well-loved, and never at a loss for words.
 When Anne, an orphan, is mistakenly sent to Marilla and Matthew Cuthbert, an elderly brother and sister who wanted a boy to help with the farm, she shakes up their lives and the lives of others in Avonlea with her sense of adventure and optimistic spirit.
-I re-read Anne in 2017 and have been enjoying the Netflix series Anne with an E for a little darker, more grown-up perspective on Anne.
+I re-read this popular book for middle school girls in 2017 and enjoyed the Netflix series Anne with an E for a little darker, more grown-up perspective on Anne.

 Author: Katherine Paterson